ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
-  * - [1] No output of intervention administration counts.
+  * - No output of intervention administration counts.
 Nice to have, but not explicitly necessary for success is output of the count of simulants who reach pregnancy duration of eligibility for each intervention.
     - Not yet included in outputs
     - SWEs to implement
     - Soon!
-  * - [2] Five times expected person-time for the IV iron interventions in the intervention_person_time dataframe (see proof in notebook linked for model 8 validation).
-    - Appears to be mostly due to the "{antenatal/postpartum}_iv_iron_invalid" categories
-    - SWEs to investigate
-    - Soon!
-  * - [3] There is a lot of person-time in the "invalid" bmi_category AND pregnant state in the intervention_person_time dataframe
-    - Unknown, but this is not an issue with the bmi_person_time dataframe and only is an issue for the antenatal and postpartum intervention categories (is not an issue with the maternal supplementation intervention categories).
-See proof in notebook linked for model 8 validation.
-    - SWEs to investigate
-    - Soon!
-  * - [4] IV iron interventions not targeted towards those with hemoglobin exposures < 100 g/L *at the time of administration* (following effects of interventions previously administered)
-    - Hasn't yet been incorporated
-    - SWEs to implement
-    - Soon!
-  * - [5] Baseline IFA coverage decreases from 2022 to 2023, expected to remain constant over this period
-    - Unknown
-    - SWEs to investigate
-    - Soon!
-  * - [6] IFA coverage seems to vary by BMI/anemia category
-    - Unknown -- could be a small counts issue, but want to confirm that it doesn't depend on these variables
-    - SWEs to investigate and confirm
-    - Soon!
-  * - [7] Coverage is generally lower than expected
-    - Unknown -- perhaps related to above persontime issues?
-    - SWEs to investigate
-    - Soon!
-  * - [8] `Age group issues (underestimation of births in young ages and overestimation in older ages) <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3%2C%20anemia%2C%20etc/maternal%20disorders%20cause%20model.ipynb>`_
+  * - `Age group issues (underestimation of births in young ages and overestimation in older ages) <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3%2C%20anemia%2C%20etc/maternal%20disorders%20cause%20model.ipynb>`_
     - Related to start versus end of pregnancy timing
     - Ticket made
     - Lower priority -- nice to have, but not necessary for success
-  * - [9] `Hemoglobin exposure summed at the weekly rather than annual level <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3%2C%20anemia%2C%20etc/hemoglobin%20and%20anemia.ipynb>`_
+  * - `Hemoglobin exposure summed at the weekly rather than annual level <https://github.com/ihmeuw/vivarium_research_iv_iron/blob/main/validation/maternal/model3%2C%20anemia%2C%20etc/hemoglobin%20and%20anemia.ipynb>`_
     -
     - SWEs to update
     - Low priority since Ali can adjust for this on the back-end